kenigbolo/lumumba-dev/README.md

 We crowdsource designs through culture-themed competitions.
 Sustainable and transparent sourcing and production.

+# DEVELOPERS GUIDE

+##Getting Started

++ Clone the application with `git clone https://github.com/kenigbolo/lumumba-prod.git` or use ssh  `git clone git@github.com:kenigbolo/lumumba-prod.git`.

+##Dependencies

+* Ruby version 2.2.1 and above
+* rails 5.0.0

+Once you have those two, you can then run your command line and navigate into the project's folder and then run:

+* Run `bundle install` to install all other dependencies

+    ***Note*** some gems might cause issues while installing, so for unix/linux users try `sudo gem install <gem_name>`
+* Run `rails db:migrate` or `rake db:migrate`
+* Run `rails db:seed`  or `rake db:seed` to seed the `db` if ne cessary.

+(*the `rake` command was used for rails version prior rails 5.
+But it is no logner required*)

+## Running The Server

+Due to the use of the `figaro gem` for environment variables used in omniauth the following should be performed when running locally

+* Contact the administrator to download the application.yml file [here](www.facebook.com/kenigbolo.meyastephen)
+* Put the downloaded `application.yml` file into the `config` folder

+You can then run `rails s` or `rails server` and visit the page on the browser by typing `localhost:3000`. (*you can add the flag `-p <port_number>` to specify a different port number, e.i. `rails s -p 8000`*)

+##Running The Specs
+After all the setting up as mentioned above, you can run the tests.
+The tests are driven by rspec, capybara and selenium.
+You can get them fired up by running the following command from the terminal.

+  `rspec spec`

+or

+  `bundle exec rspec`

+##Application Main Features

+* Authentication (Log in using OAuth)
+* E-commerce (Payment integration with Braintree)
+* Competitions
+* Design showcase
+* Blog

+##Database
+* Development Environment
+    Uses Sqlite
+* Production && Staging environment
+    Uses Postgres

 ##License

 The Lumumba License (Adopted from Simple Machines License (SMF 1.0 and 1.1))